Øresund Line: Line

-The Øresundstågs stop at the stations above.
+The Øresundståg stops at the stations above.
 A few daily trains to Stockholm stop only at Malmö Central Station, Copenhagen Airport and Copenhagen Central Station (København H).

-From Lund C to Østerport Station there is an hourly late night service and the trip lasts exactly 60 minutes.
+From Lund C to Copenhagen there is an hourly late night service.
+The journey takes about an hour.

 History

 The fixed connection across the Øresund, was inaugurated on 1 July 2000.

 Between the inauguration and December 2010, the tunnel through Malmö was not in operation and a far longer path was used.
 Trains had to drive in to Malmö Central Station and (after some 20 minutes, the train could depart for Copenhagen, but then had "to reverse" for several minutes (that is, reverse out of Malmö the same way the trains came in), followed by a long detour which orbited most of Malmö, before reaching the new fixed connection.